 A collection of manufacturing constraints can be defined and the required one selected.

 Creating and using manufacturing constraints

 From the Tools menu, select Manufacturing Constraints: the Manufacturing Constraints window opens, displaying any manufacturing constraints added.

-By default there will always be at least one.
-It is important to always have one constraint set active.
+By default, there will always be at least one.